jpb06/nx-front-poc/docs/frontend-architecture.md

 #### 🎁 `molecules` and `organisms` folders

-We will have these folders at several levels, by order of genericity:

-- Shared components library, when components are meant to be used in several applications.
-- Inside the `src` folder of an application, when these components are meant to be used by several user stories in that application.
-- Inside a user story folder within an application, when the components will only be used in this user story.
+We might see these folders at several levels, depending on the complexity of the current component: some might be very simple (no need to split them in smaller components) while some may a universe on their own, forcing us to use composition (by splitting them in smaller entities, we will be able to limit the cognitive load needed to understand each part).

 #### 🎁 `templates` folder